DefectDojo/django-DefectDojo/KUBERNETES.md

 It usually takes up to a minute for the services to startup and the status of the containers can be viewed by starting up ```minikube dashboard```.
+Note: If the containers are not cached locally the services will start once the containers have been pulled locally.

-To be able to access it, set up an ingress or access the service directly by running the following command:
+To be able to access DefectDojo, set up an ingress or access the service directly by running the following command:

 ```zsh
 kubectl port-forward --namespace=default \